sosa-daniel/ps_scripts/README.md

 # Create a new local user (replace values as needed)
 $user = "MyNewAdminUserAccount"
-$psw = Read-Host "password" -AsSecureString New-LocalUser -Name $user -Password $psw
+$psw = Read-Host password -AsSecureString New-LocalUser -Name $user -Password $psw

 # Add the new user to Administrators group